ShivaniSharma11/GamaeProject/1_Requirements/Readme.md

 ## Introduction
 * This is a single player game.
 * In which it contains enemies and a hero.
- The hero will kill the enemies using rockets that is bullets.
+* The hero will kill the enemies using rockets that is bullets.
- He or she has to kill all the enemies so that they can't cross the border.
+* He or she has to kill all the enemies so that they can't cross the border.
- Hero has to shoot the rockets to the enemies to kill them.
+* Hero has to shoot the rockets to the enemies to kill them.
- When the bullet or rocket will touch the enemy they will vanish and others will come in sequence only.
+* When the bullet or rocket will touch the enemy they will vanish and others will come in sequence only.
+* If you'll kill all enemies the you'll win the game.

 ## Research
 ## Cost and Features and Timeline
 ## SWOT ANALYSIS